Hunter-Grimes/Rabadon-s-Grimoire/Doc/Backend.md

 # Backend
 ### Overview
-This is file by file explantion on what the role each file on the backend folder has on the app, for a less thourough explanation on what the role of the Backend is visit the [Getting Started](./Technical.md) file.
+This is file by file explantion on what the role each file on the backend folder has on the app, for a less thourough explanation on what the role of the Backend is visit the [Getting Started](./Technical.md#App_Backend) file.
 ### [accessRiotApi.py](/backend/accessRiotApi.py)
-This file contains all of the functions that make direct requests with the Riot API, as such any further additions
+This file contains all of the functions that make direct requests with the Riot API, as such any further additions of such functions should be added here as well (and of course has to follow)
 ### [apiEndpoints.py](/backend/apiEndpoints.py)

 ### [apiHelpers.py](/backend/apiHelpers.py)